-Our emergency helicopters fly within a 200-mile radius of Chicago, connecting community hospitals with the many tertiary care facilities and medical resources of this region.
-For greater distances, UCAN arranges medically staffed and equipped air transport by airplane.
+Our emergency helicopter flies within a 200-mile radius of Chicago, connecting community hospitals with the many tertiary care facilities and medical resources of this region.
 The twin-engine Dauphin 2 helicopter flies at speeds up to 180 miles per hour and is capable of transporting two patients and a medical crew of three.
-Each year, we transport more than 1,000 cases.
+When helicopter transport is not indicated, the UCAN crew can also undertake appropriate transports back the University of Chicago Medicine by ground ambulance.
+Each year, we transport more than 750 cases.

 Whenever, Wherever Needed

-Often asked to land at the scene of a crisis, whether that be on a highway, a football field, or a public park, the UCAN helicopters can respond within minutes.
-Though many flights come from a 911 emergency telephone call, doctors, ER staff, clinics, and other medical workers can call our hotline directly to dispatch a flight.
+Often asked to land at the scene of a crisis, whether that be on a highway, a football field, or a public park, the UCAN helicopter can respond within minutes.
+Though many flights come from a 911 emergency telephone call, doctors, ER staff, and other medical and public safety workers can call our hotline directly to request a flight.
 Those without medical training, however, should call 911, as UCAN is not always the best solution to an emergency situation.